animafps/blog/src/posts/arena-fps-the-final-death-of-the-genre.md

 they enjoy because they cant play them and are forced into modes where veterans have so much more of an advantage.
-So from this, it takes so long to start to play the game and when you do you just get shit on by vets who have mastered the mechanics and the modes.
-This is especially obvious in the extreme modes of TDM and duel where people have been playing this for hundreds of hours and the skill limit has never been reached and they have never significantly been changed and will deny the proper change in the genre.
+So from this, it takes so long to start to play the game and when you do you just get stomped by vets who have mastered the mechanics and the modes.
+This is especially apparent in the extreme modes of TDM and duel where people have been playing this for hundreds of hours and the skill limit has never been reached and they have never significantly been changed and will deny the proper change in the genre.